Family and Children

 What happens if I must be deployed and I have custody of my child most, if not all, of the time?

-As outlined by state law, when the parent who the child spends most of the time with or who has sole legal decision-making, is deployed or mobilized out of the state, the court may create a temporary order modifying the current custody order.
+According to Arizona law, when the parent who the child spends most of the time with or who has sole legal decision-making, is deployed or mobilized out of the state, the court may create a temporary order modifying the current custody order.
 This is possible because the deployment is seen as a new and substantial change of circumstances that may impact the child.

-A temporary custody order is put in place because state law does not allow for a custody change to be finalized while a parent is deployed or mobilized out of the state because of their military duties.
+A temporary custody order is put in place because the law does not allow for a custody change to be finalized while a parent is deployed or mobilized out of the state because of their military duties.

 What happens if a temporary order was put in place and I return from active duty?